 The pudding will take 25-30 minutes to rise and become crisp and golden.
 Serve as soon as possible: if it has to wait around too long it loses its crunchiness but if it does pop it under a hot grill or back in the oven to crisp up.

-Equipment: A Delia Online Little Gem Frying Pan (heavy gauge aluminum, 20cm x 4.5cm with a base measurement of 17cm) or a similar pan or tin that can be placed over direct heat with about 1 litre capacity.
+You will need Delia Online Little Gem Frying Pan (heavy gauge aluminum, 20cm x 4.5cm with a base measurement of 17cm) or a similar pan or tin that can be placed over direct heat with about 1 litre capacity.